-THE HAGUE, 2 June 1999.
-Today, the International Court of Justice (ICJ) rejected the request for the indication of provisional measures submitted by the Federal Republic of Yugoslavia (FRY) in the case concerning Legality of Use of Force (Yugoslavia v.
-Belgium).
-The decision was taken by twelve votes to four.
+Order of 2 June 1999

-In its Order, the Court also stated that it remained seised of the case.
+In an Order issued in the case concerning Legality of Use of Force (Yugoslavia v.
+Canada), the Court rejected by twelve votes to four the request for the indication of provisional measures submitted by the Federal Republic of Yugoslavia (FRY).
+The Court also stated that it remained seized of the case.
 It reserved the subsequent procedure for further decision by fifteen votes to one.